MkBth2025/GeoSoilMLOps/README.md

 Nothing is selected for deletion by default.
 Typical selectable folders include `regression_report`, `classification_report`, `regression_models`, `classification_models`, `summary_report`, and custom top-level output folders whose names indicate reports/models/results/evaluations/predictions.

 For safety, the cleanup dialog excludes and protects `data/`, any folder whose name contains `data` (for example `data_processing_report`), `src/`, `configs/`, `.venv/`, `.git/`, parameter backups, tests, and other source/environment folders.
 A second safety check is performed immediately before deletion.
 The user must select folders explicitly and confirm permanent deletion.

+## Citation

+If you use GeoSoilML in academic research, please cite the associated software release and publication when citation information becomes available.
+For an archived release, the repository can be connected to Zenodo and the resulting DOI and citation metadata added here.

+## Contributing

+Issues and pull requests that improve reproducibility, documentation, model support, validation workflows, or compatibility with additional geotechnical and engineering-geology datasets are welcome.
+Changes should preserve the YAML-driven configuration approach and avoid introducing study-specific assumptions into the general workflow where possible.

+## License

+GeoSoilML is intended for distribution under the MIT License.
+See the repository `LICENSE` file for the exact license terms.